ejeschke/ginga/doc/manual/plugins.rst

 If a new image is added to the channel while the plugin is active it will update with the new calculated cuts on the new image.

+If the `enable_slit` setting is set to True this plugin will also enable slit image functionality (for multidimensional images) via a "Slit" tab.
-This plugin can be extended into another dimension.
-To do so, go to the "Slit" tab, select one axes from the "Axes" list and draw a line.
+In the tab UI, select one axes from the "Axes" list and draw a line.
 This will create a 2D image that assumes the first two axes are spatial and index the data along the selected axis.

 Much like Cuts, you can view the other slit images using the cut selection drop down box.

 .. _plugins-lineprofile: